unovue/radix-vue/docs/content/guides/animation.md

 ---
 title: Animation/Transition
-description: Animate Radix Primitives with CSS keyframes, JavaScript animation library of your choice or Native Vue Transition.
+description: Animate Radix Primitives with CSS keyframes, native Vue Transition or JavaScript animation library of your choice.
 ---